ubranch/shotgun/README.md

 ## 6. Quick‑Start Workflow

 1. Run `wails dev`.
 The app window will open.
+2.  **Step 1: Prepare Context**
-2. Click "Select Project Folder" and choose your repository root.
+    - Click "Select Project Folder" and choose your repository root.
-3. In the left pane, expand folders and un-tick any items you wish to exclude.
+    - In the left pane (`LeftSidebar`), expand folders and un-tick any items you wish to exclude from the context.
-4. Hit the "Shotgun" button.
-The right pane will now show the formatted dump.
-5. Use the "Copy to Clipboard" button (or select all with Ctrl/Cmd + A, then copy with Ctrl/Cmd + C).
-6. Paste the copied content into your AI assistant along with your instructions.
-For example:
-    ```text
-    ### Prompt
-    I need to migrate this project from Go 1.20 to 1.22.
-    - Update go.mod, replace deprecated APIs.
+    - Click the "Prepare Project Context & Proceed" button (typically in `Step1CopyStructure.vue` or a similar area for Step 1).
+    - The generated context (project tree and file contents) will be prepared internally.
+3.  **Step 2: Compose Prompt**
+    - The view will switch to Step 2 (`Step2GenerateDiff.vue`).
+    - The generated project context from Step 1 will be displayed (usually read-only).
+    - Enter your instructions for the LLM in the "Prompt Editor" textarea.
+    - Click "Compose Prompt".
+    - A (mock) diff will be generated and shown in the "Diff Viewer".
+4.  **Step 3: Execute Prompt**
+    - The view will switch to Step 3 (`Step3ExecuteDiff.vue`).
+    - Click "Execute Prompt".
-    - Return patches in the exact diff block format below.
+    - (Mock) execution logs will appear in the console areas.

-    [paste Shotgun output here]
-    ```
-7. Apply the diffs provided by the assistant using `git apply` or a merge tool.
+5.  **Step 4: Apply Patch**
+    - The view will switch to Step 4 (`Step4ApplyPatch.vue`).
+    - Interact with the (stubbed) patch editor.
+    - Click "Apply Selected" or "Apply All & Finish" to (simulate) completing the process.
+6. You can navigate between completed steps using the top `HorizontalStepper` or the `LeftSidebar` step list.

 ---